Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  __JSON Serialization with Key:__ Serializing JSON messages in Kafka with associated keys enables more granular data distribution and processing.

- __Selective Field Transmission:__ The Lightstreamer server can leverage the key-value pairs to optimize data transmission, sending only the fields from the JSON structure that have changed since the last update.
-This minimizes redundant data transfer and improves overall network efficiency.

  __Dynamic Data Updates:__ In real-world scenarios where JSON data structures contain numerous fields, transmitting only the changed fields allows for dynamic updates to be efficiently propagated to clients without unnecessary data overhead.

+ __Selective Field Transmission:__ In addition, the Lightstreamer client can further optimize bandwidth usage by subscribing to only a subset of the available fields, selecting only those actually required for its operations.
+This approach results in additional resources savings.

 ## Test Methodology